 Special Counsel: Our agent arrived and neutralised him, then proceeded to dispatch several others.

-- The wounded Decima Technologies agent held captive by Reese and Kara decided to kill himself when he jumped out of the abandoned office floor rather than squealing out to them about his boss, Greer.
+- The wounded Decima Technologies employee held captive by Reese and Kara decided to kill himself when he jumped out of the abandoned office floor rather than squealing out to them about his boss, Greer.